Inflammatory Breast Cancer

 Hormone Therapy

-Hormone therapy, also called endocrine therapy, may be part of your treatment for breast cancer that tests positive for estrogen or progesterone receptors.
+Hormone therapy, also called endocrine therapy, may be part of your treatment if you have breast cancer with positive for estrogen or progesterone receptors.
 Unlike hormone replacement therapy (HRT), hormone therapy blocks the hormones that cause cancer to grow.

 Immunotherapy